Jet schemes of singular surfaces of types $D_4^0$ and $D_4^1$ in characteristic $2$: Preliminaries

 \section{Preliminaries}

-In this section, we recall the definition of the jet schemes and the defining equations of rational double points in $\mathbb{A}^3$ whose resolution graph is of type $D_4$, and fix some notations.
+In this section, we recall the definition of the jet schemes and the defining equations of rational double points in $\mathbb{A}^3$ whose resolution graphs are of type $D_4$, and fix some notations.

 First of all, we recall the definition of the jet schemes.
-Let $X$ be a scheme of finite type over $k$ and $m$ a nonnegative integer.
+For more details on jet schemes, refer to \cite{Is2}.
+Let $k$ be an algebraically closed field of an arbitrary characteristic, $X$ a scheme of finite type over $k$ and $m$ a nonnegative integer.
 We consider the following functor $F_m^X$.
 Let $\mathfrak{Sch}/k$ be the category of schemes over $k$ and $\mathfrak{Set}$ the category of sets.
 The functor $F_m^X$ is given by